ARTbio/startbio/docs/Run-Galaxy/bare-galaxy.md

   7.
   Ready for deploying Galaxy ?

+??? bug "One more thing if you are using an IFB VM"
+    In IFB cloud, VM instances have a very small system volume, and we have installed the galaxy git repository on this volume.
+    You can check this using the command
+    ```
+    df -h
+    ```
+    Since the deployment of Galaxy will increase the size of the galaxy folder, it is safer to move this folder on a larger volume that is mounted at /mnt To do so, just type:
+    ```
+    mv /root/galaxy /mnt/mydatalocal/ && cd /mnt/mydatalocal/galaxy
+    ```

   Then type `sh run.sh` and press the `enter` key !

   You should see an abundant log scrolling down.
 Don't worry !